activeprospect/leadconduit-integration-custom/README.md

 }
 ```

-In this example, it's best to set `search_path` to "success".
+In this example, it's best to set `outcome_search_path` to "success".
 Another way to accomplish this same goal is by using
 `"success": true` for your search term.
-Though, using the `search_path` is preferable.
+Though, using the `outcome_search_path` is preferable.

 Depending on the response type given by the server, you can use different search paths.